DOWNLOAD GRIERSON FAMILY TREE (pdf)

 ("imprimis" means "in this place", and "lawful" means that they were married.)

-It is very likely that this is the baptism record of John GRIER below, who later married Janet McMonnies.
+It is possible that this is the baptism record of John GRIER below, who later married Janet McMonnies, but there would be a very large age gap between them if so.

 A further event to be investigated is the record of "Robert of Shaw died 1754 as a young man" who died before John Grierson married Janet McMonnies, and who very well may have been John's brother.